 - Stress and lifestyle.

-In children hamstring tightness and hours spent in front of the television are also risk factors for low back pain.
-Healthy lifestyle, regular exercise and identifying the causes of stress are the foundation to prevent or minimise low back pain.
+In children hamstring, tightness and hours spent in front of the television are also risk factors for low back pain.
+A healthy lifestyle, regular exercise and identifying the causes of stress are the foundation to prevent or minimize low back pain.

 Low back pain is frequent but generally not serious.
 Most people recover quickly.

-- Take enough pain killers or anti-inflammatory tablets (as your doctor has advised you).
+- Take enough painkillers or anti-inflammatory tablets (as your orthopedic in Delhi has advised you).
 Do not wait “until the pain is bad”.